 The militiaman of Tan Vu Trung and Phuoc Vi An Hamlet began digging these underneath tunnels in the early 1940s.
 In its original form, Cu Chi Tunnels comprised some simple, fragmental tunnels and vaults which were mainly used for sheltering, hiding confidential documents and weapons.

 Afterward, due to the need for communication amongst hamlets, the underneath tunnels were adjoined to create a complicated system.
 Then, this system was continued to expand to surrounding areas including six hamlets in the North of Cu Chi District.
 The quality of the tunnels was also improved to become suitable for combating these guerrilla tactics, communicating and supporting amongst Vietnam South Forces.

 At the end of 1965, there were approximately 200 kilometers of tunnels completed and put into operation.
 At that time, Cu Chi Tunnels consisted of 3 floors of different depth.
 The top one was 3 meters under the grounds.
 The second one was 6 meters and the bottom was 12 meters under the ground.
-Back in those days, these tunnels were also a place for living, aiding, holding meetings, and storing weapons which are known as Vietnam war traps or Viet Cong Traps.
+Back in those days, these tunnels were also a place for living, aiding, holding meetings, and storing weapons.

 At the event of Tet Offensive (1968), it’s the Cu Chi Tunnels that were used by the National Front for the Liberation of South Vietnam to carry out the full-scale attack to Saigon.
 Despite suffering continuously severe bomb rain of the enemy, the tunnels still remained steadily.